 How long can members of Congress serve?

 Indefinitely — there is no legal limit.
 Some members have served for 40+ years.
 The longest-serving member in modern history served over 57 years.
 Members of the House serve two-year terms and must win reelection every even-numbered year; Senators serve six-year terms with staggered elections.
-Without term limits, the only check on length of service is the voters themselves.
+Without term limits, the only check on length of service is the voters themselves — and the structural advantages of incumbency are substantial.

 What would congressional term limits look like?